Satvik182/E-commerce-Follow-Along/README.md

 Backend Updates: Create endpoints for quantity adjustments and ensure database consistency.
 ### 📥 Submission: Push code to GitHub, update README, and submit the repository link.

+# Milestone 20 - Profile Page & User Data Display

+Welcome to Milestone 20 of our project! 🌟 In this milestone, we focused on creating a user profile page where we can display all the user data fetched from the backend.
+Additionally, we developed an API endpoint to send user data, which includes details like name, profile photo, email, and addresses.

 ---------------------------------------